-Title Treasury Management Strategy Statement 2024/25 Purpose of the report The Council has statutory duty to approve an annual treasury management strategy.
+Γ ODELTHODALE Title Treasury Management Strategy Statement 2025 26 Purpose of the report The Council has a statutory duty to approve an annual treasury management strategy.
 The Council may require amendments to the strategy but must ensure that an approved strategy is in place for each financial year.
-Report Author Prithiva Janaka, Treasury Management and Capital Accountant Wards affected All Wards Exempt No Corporate Priority Community Addressing Housing Need Resilience Environment Service delivery Recommendations Council is required to: 1.
-Approve the Treasury Management Strategy for 2024/25 as set out in this report.
-2. By Approving the report they will be agreeing to the Treasury Management Practices (TMP) MRP statement, Operational Boundary, and Authorised Limits.
-Reason for Recommendation The Treasury Management Strategy is a statutory requirement upon the Council, and it is important that the Council manages prudently and professionally its treasury management transactions
+Report Author Prithiva Janaka, Treasury Management and Capital Accountant Wards affected All Wards Exempt No Corporate Priority Community Addressing Housing Need Resilience Environment Services Recommendations Committee is asked to recommend that Council: Approve the Treasury Management Strategy for 2025-26 as set out in this report.
+By approving the report, they will be agreeing to the Treasury Management Practices (TMP), MRP statement, Operational Boundary, and Authorised Limits.
+Reason for Recommendation The Treasury Management Strategy is a statutory requirement for the Council, and it is important that the Council manages prudently and professionally its treasury management function